For years, I have been molding my own dairy-free and allergy-friendly chocolate suckers and candies for my kids’ Easter baskets.

 MOLDING DAIRY-FREE CHOCOLATE CANDIES

-Use allergy-free Enjoy Life chocolate chips and candy molds of your choice.
+Use allergy-free Enjoy Life chocolate chips or Pascha white chocolate and candy molds of your choice.
 If you are making suckers, you also need sticks.
 You may want candy bags, as well, for packaging.
 Or use baggies or foil to wrap your chocolate candies airtight.

 Wash new molds with hot soap and water.
 Make sure they are completely dry before starting.
 Any water getting into the chocolate will ruin the smooth chocolate texture.